slawekgh/1.13_whats_new/README.md

 zamknęli z komentarzem:
 No. It only reads logs from the local machine.
 You'll need to run logspout on every system in your swarm cluster.

-Oczywiście logspout ma konkurencję , nie wróżę świetlanej przyszłości przy takim podejściu, była kiedyś taka marka SAAB.
+Oczywiście logspout ma konkurencję , nie wróżę świetlanej przyszłości przy takim podejściu, była kiedyś taka marka SAAB :-) ...